-(e) Length of Memoranda.
+(f) Length of Memoranda.

-Except as otherwise provided by these local rules, memoranda in support of or in opposition to a motion shall not exceed thirty (30)30 pages in length without prior court approval.
+Except as otherwise provided by these local rules, memoranda in support of or in opposition to a motion shall not exceed 30 pages in length without prior court approval.

 Rule 47.3 Form of Pleadings, Motions and Documents